robotindex/robotindex-data/README.md

   directory.schema.json             JSON Schema for directory.json
   product.schema.json               JSON Schema for one data/products/<id>.json record .github/workflows/
   sync-data.yml             Scheduled workflow (every ~2 days, plus manual dispatch) that fetches
                              the live site's data/builds-mods.json and data/models-data.json,
                              validates them, and opens a PR here if anything changed.
-Does NOT touch directory.json or products/ — see above for why.
-See that file's comments for how it works. scripts/ validate_data.py          Validates builds-mods.json / models-data.json against their schemas.
+See that file's comments for how it works. sync-products.yml         Scheduled workflow (every ~2 days, offset from sync-data.yml, plus manual dispatch) that re-extracts directory.json and every products/<id>.json from the live site's HTML and opens a PR if anything changed.
+See scripts/sync_products.py for how it works. scripts/ validate_data.py          Validates builds-mods.json / models-data.json against their schemas.
-                             Run by the sync workflow, and by hand before a manual PR. validate_products.py      Validates directory.json and every products/<id>.json record, including that every productId in directory.json has a matching record and vice versa (no orphans in either direction).
-Not run automatically by anything yet — run it by hand after editing either the directory or a product record.
+                             Run by the sync-data workflow, and by hand before a manual PR. validate_products.py      Validates directory.json and every products/<id>.json record, including that every productId in directory.json has a matching record and vice versa (no orphans in either direction).
+Run by the sync-products workflow, and by hand after editing either the directory or a product record. sync_products.py          Fetches directory.html and every product-*.html page from the live site and re-derives directory.json + products/*.json from them.
+Run by the sync-products workflow; can also be run by hand with --base-url pointing at a staging deploy.
 ```

-## Known limitations of the Directory data (as of this commit)
+## Known limitations of the Directory data

-This was extracted mechanically from the live HTML pages, then spot-checked and corrected where the extraction was clearly wrong — but it's worth knowing where the rough edges are before treating every field as equally solid:
+The directory/product extraction is mechanical — `sync_products.py` parses the live HTML the same way every time — so these are steady-state limitations of the approach, not one-off mistakes from the original bootstrap:

 - **`manufacturer`** is a required field, but the live pages never state it as its own labeled fact — it's inferred from the product description's prose or, failing that, from the manufacturer link's domain name.
-Most records are solid (either matched a clear "X's ..." / "from X" sentence, or a clean single-brand domain), but a handful of open-source/community projects without a single corporate manufacturer (`alohamini`, `lekiwi`, `linorobot2`) got a descriptive placeholder instead of a company name — worth a second look before relying on that field for those three.
+A hand-verified `MANUFACTURER_OVERRIDES` table in `sync_products.py` corrects every case found so far, including open-source/community projects without a single corporate manufacturer (`alohamini`, `lekiwi`, `linorobot2`).
+A genuinely **new** product won't be in that table yet — its manufacturer guess shows up as a review flag in the workflow's run log, and is worth checking by hand in the PR diff before merging.
 - **`image`** is omitted from every record.
-The live pages embed product photos as inline base64 data, not as files under a path the way the schema's `image.src` field expects ("path under /images/") — extracting and hosting 135 actual image files is a separate piece of work, not done here.
+The live pages embed product photos as inline base64 data, not as files under a path the way the schema's `image.src` field expects ("path under /images/") — extracting and hosting real image files is a separate piece of work, not done here.
 - **Multi-model family pages** (`chasing-family`, `dji-neo-family`, `hoverair-x1-family`) cover 2–3 products each on one page with a comparison table instead of the usual spec-grid.
 Their `specs` entries are flattened into `"Model A: value; Model B: value"` strings per spec — readable, but a consumer expecting one value per field should know these three records describe a family, not a single product.
-- **`pricing.tiers`** is populated only where the live page had an explicit tier-price table (currently just `unitree-go2`); every other multi-tier product's pricing is folded into the prose `pricing.summary` instead of broken out structurally.
+- **`pricing.tiers`** is populated only where the live page has an explicit tier-price table (currently just `unitree-go2`); every other multi-tier product's pricing is folded into the prose `pricing.summary` instead of broken out structurally.
+- **A page that 404s** (a directory item pointing at a not-yet-live product page) is skipped with a warning rather than failing the sync; its existing record, if any, is left untouched until the page goes live.
+- **A product removed from the live directory** isn't auto-deleted here — `validate_products.py` will flag its now-orphaned record for a human to remove by hand.

 None of this is invisible — `sourcing` on every record still carries the citation/caveat text from the live page, so a reader always sees what was and wasn't independently confirmed.
-But the four points above are about the *record's own shape*, not the specs' accuracy, so they're called out separately here.

-Each data file is `{ "entries": [ ... ] }` — a flat array of entries, one object per catalog row.
+Each of `builds-mods.json` / `models-data.json` is `{ "entries": [ ... ] }` — a flat array of entries, one object per catalog row.
 Nothing else lives in these files: live GitHub stats (stars, license, last-updated) are *not* stored here — they're fetched at request time by the site's own serverless function and cached at the CDN, so this repo only holds the editorial facts a human actually decided.

-As of this bootstrap commit (September 2026): **39** Builds & Mods entries, **68** Models & Datasets entries, and **135** Directory product records.
+As of the last update to this line (September 2026): **39** Builds & Mods entries, **68** Models & Datasets entries, and **135** Directory product records.
 These numbers move — check `entries.length` (or, for the Directory, the number of files in `data/products/`) rather than trusting this README.

 ## Schema